xe0896/obsidian/src/react/15 - reducers.md

 }
 ```

 As shown, we are providing an object to `dispatch` of the information that is required to add an additional task, the object we are providing is called an "action".
-We can provide whatever we want, we just want to make it in context.
+We can provide whatever we want, we just want to make `dispatch` have some context.

 Now, we need to create our reducer function that will be containing our state logic and it normally follows a certain pattern: two arguments (current state and action object) and it should return the next state.
 React will set the state to what is returned from our reducer.